 If your credit is in good health, then consider obtaining credit with 0% APR.
 At 0%, you won’t be charged interest on your purchase over a period of time.
 This means that you can purchase the things you need to get your food truck up and running without incurring additional fees.

-With that said, if you choose to use a credit card to fund your food truck business, be sure to set a budget and have a plan of action on how you plan to pay the credit card off in a timely manner.
+With that said, if you choose to use a credit card to fund your food truck business, be sure to set a budget and have a plan of action on how you plan to pay the credit card off in a timely manner, otherwise it could be risky.

 You’d be surprised at who is willing to invest in your food truck business.
 If you have a solid vision and business plan, you should consider crowdfunding.
 Crowdfunding has become extremely popular over the years for startup companies that need help funding their business.